 - Make sure you’re running proper feeds and speeds so that your cutters won’t rub.
 Rubbing generates a lot of heat.
 You need a Feeds and Speeds Calculator to do the job right.
 Preferably one like our G-Wizard that has a Rubbing Warning.

 - Keep cutters clean.
-Any dust or resin buildup adds friction which can lead to overheating the material.
+Any dust or resin buildup adds friction which can lead to overheating the workpiece material.

 - Use sharp cutters.
 If you can run your fingernail over the edge without shaving off a bit of fingernail, your cutter is probably dull.